Updated on 2024-10-14 GMT+08:00

 A long-running transaction refers to a transaction in which DDL or DML operations are being performed and are not committed for a long time.

 There are two long-running transaction metrics: oldest_transaction_duration and oldest_transaction_duration_2pc.
-The latter is applicable to two-phase transactions.
+The latter is used for two-phase transactions.

 • oldest_transaction_duration: oldest active transaction duration